SIKHS THE SEEKERS

 300 of their holy places were left in Pakistan including the birth and last

 place of the founder of faith.
-Incidentally the last abode of Guru Nanak (Kartarpur)
+For the last 70 years

 Sikhs daily pray for visit and upkeep of shrines many of these have since